alibaba/bifrostui/packages/bui-core/src/ScrollView/index.en-US.md

 ### Events and Control

-Use`onScrollToLower`,`onScrollToUpper` roll back to the beginning and end of the callback Afferent`scrollTop`/`scrollLeft`,`scrollIntoView` scroll to the element corresponding to the coordinate/id
+Use 'onCrollToLower' and 'onCrollToUpper' to receive callbacks for scrolling to the beginning and end Pass in 'scrollTop'/'scrollLeft', 'scrollIntoView' to scroll to the corresponding coordinate/ID element

 ```tsx
 import { ScrollView, Button, Stack } from '@bifrostui/react';